 NDSU nursing program provides an opportunity for nurses to earn a bachelor's degree primarily on-line.
 The sequence of nursing courses is six semesters (including summers) in length.
+The program currently only starts once a year (spring semester).
 The program requires occasional time on campus as well as time in the clinical setting which is primarily during the summer sessions.
-Some general education courses must be completed prior to admission, other general education courses can be taken concurrently with the nursing courses.
-Some general education courses may not be available online.
+Clinical experiences are completed in the Fargo/Moorhead community.
+The length of the clinical experience varies but is primarily in the summer.

 The first step in the admission process is completion of the advanced placement (validation) exam, which is required prior to applying to the LPN-to-BSN program at NDSU.
 Advance registration for the exam is required.
 Registration must be accompanied by a non-refundable payment.
 There are four examinations: Adult Health Nursing, Mental Health Nursing, Nursing Care of the Childbearing Family and Nursing Care of the Child.

 NDSU School of Nursing at (701) 231-7208 or

 The baccalaureate degree in nursing at North Dakota State University is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation

 Additional Resources for Questions